alexamy/godot-dialogue-system/nodes/README.md

 Dialogue node with `question` and `options` properties.

-When executed via `start_dialogue`, will run `ask` method of an interpreter, providing question text and options texts.
+When executed via `start_dialogue`, will run `ask` method of an interpreter with question text and options texts array.

 `ask` method **must** return index of choosen question option.